 - You will be carefully monitored throughout the test and the technician will tell you when to stop.

 The test usually takes around fifteen minutes in total.

 What if the exercise is too hard?

-An exercise ECG should make your heart work harder than normal, but the tester will not make you exercise beyond your ability.
-Most people manage to complete an exercise ECG, but if you’re finding it too difficult, or you start to feel any chest pain or discomfort, you can ask for the test to stop.
+An exercise ECG will probably make your heart work harder than normal, but the healthcare professional will not make you exercise beyond your ability.

-- You may also be advised to stop taking certain heart medications for one or two days before the test as they may affect the result.
+- If you take beta blocker medication (such as bisoprolol) you will be advised to stop taking it for one or two days before the test as it may affect the result.

 Want to find out more?